-Join the Museum for dynamic interactive webcasts on compelling WWII topics.
+Join the Museum for award-winning interactive webcasts on compelling WWII topics.

 Electronic Field Trips are streamed directly into your classroom—no special technology required.
 Focusing on the national impact of World War II, take your students on a cross-country tour of historic sites while examining fascinating artifacts and exhibits at The National WWII Museum.
 Hosted by student reporters, Electronic Field Trips will help your students understand how the war affected young people just like them.

-Check out the recordings of our past two Electronic Field Trips below, and learn more about our upcoming webcast in February 2018.
+Check out the recordings of our past three Electronic Field Trips below.